-I’ve been doing some work with a fair amount of crypto for an my upcoming application.
-Now as you all probably know, the standard for doing any crypto is with OpenSSL.
-I’m not much of a hipster so I immediately went with that.
+I've been doing some work with a fair amount of crypto for an my upcoming application.
+Now as you all probably know, the go-to for doing any crypto is with OpenSSL.
+I'm not much of a hipster, so I immediately went with that.

 x2on's OpenSSL-for-iPhone is an excellent tool of convenience.
 It downloads the latest version of OpenSSL, builds both libssl and libcrypto for all available architectures and glues all slices into one universal library each.
 It even comes with a script to generate

 The resulting framework runs great on any device, sadly, the linker just didn't want to link for the simulator.
 The linker spewing:

 Undefined symbols for architecture x86_64: "_OPENSSL_ia32cap_P", referenced from: _AES_cbc_encrypt in openssl(aes-x86_64.o) ld: symbol(s) not found for architecture x86_64 clang: error: linker command failed with exit code 1 (use -v to see invocation)

 I was at a complete loss, as I hadn't referenced anything of the like.
 In my code at least.
 But a bit more digging revealed the culprit.

 We can force this by referencing another method that's in

 #if TARGET_IPHONE_SIMULATOR // this is just so openssl links properly. extern int OPENSSL_cleanse(void *ptr, size_t len); OPENSSL_cleanse(nil, 0); #endif

 Pasting the following anywhere in your code (that won't be discarded by compiler optimizations) should work.